top of page

 Views of the almost 100m high falls from the viewing platform are free, and are perfectly decent.
 For those who would like to experience the rush of the water from a bit closer up, there is also a lift down to the base of the waterfall for a small fee.

-The lake Chuzenji region remains popular today as both a lakeside summer destination as well as for its many onsen.
-Since we are here well out of season though, there are few other visitors, and the lake is calm and empty - the rows of summertime swan-shaped paddle boats sitting unused on the beach looking slightly forlorn.
+We are visiting lake Chuzenji well out of season though, and there are few other visitors, and the lake is calm and empty - the rows of summertime swan-shaped paddle boats sitting unused on the beach looking slightly forlorn.

 But it is peaceful.
 The lake is shimmering in the late-afternoon sunlight as birds fly overhead and the wind whistles around us.
 The lake itself laps at our feet as we wander for a bit along the shore - surrounded by the natural beauty of the Nikko National Park mountain scenery and the imposing mount Nantai in the background.

 Too soon, it is time to make our way back to the bus terminal, for our return journey back down the mountain to the wonders of Tokyo.
-This tour of Nikko has delivered on all fronts - with its impressive temples and mountain scenery - makes for an easy day trip itinerary, and is a destination well worth considering for anyone with a day to spare during their visit to Tokyo.
+This tour of Nikko has delivered on all fronts - with its impressive temples and mountain scenery - makes for an easy day trip itinerary, and is a destination well worth considering for anyone with time to spare during their visit to Tokyo.

-220 views0 comments
+595 views0 comments

 Recent Posts